Interpretation & Debate

 The Fourth Amendment is the part of the Constitution that gives the answer.
 According to the Fourth Amendment, the people have a right “to be secure in their persons, houses, papers and effects, against unreasonable searches and seizures.”
 This right limits the power of the police to seize and search people, their property, and their homes.

-The primary concerns of the generation that ratified the Fourth Amendment were “general warrants” and “writs of assistance.”
-Famous incidents on both sides of the Atlantic gave rise to placing the Fourth Amendment in the Constitution.
-In Britain, the Crown employed “general warrants” to go after political enemies, leading to the famous decisions in Wilkes v.
+The primary concerns of the generation that ratified the Fourth Amendment were “general warrants” and “writs of assistance.”.
+In England, the King employed “general warrants” to go after his political enemies, leading to the famous decisions in Wilkes v.
 Wood (1763) and Entick v.
 Carrington (1765).
-General warrants allowed the Crown’s messengers to search without any cause to believe someone had committed an offense.
-In those cases the judges decided that such warrants violated English common law.
-In the colonies the Crown used the writs of assistance—like general warrants, but often unbounded by time restraints—to search for goods on which taxes had not been paid.
-James Otis challenged the writs in a Boston court; though he lost, some such as John Adams attribute this legal battle as the spark that led to the Revolution.
-Both controversies led to the famous notion that a person’s home is their castle, not easily invaded by the government.
+General warrants allowed the King’s messengers to break into the homes of the King’s critics and arrest them without probable cause that they had committed a crime.
+In those cases, judges decided that general warrants were illegal.
+Over in the colonies, the King’s officials used the writs of assistance—like general warrants, but often unbounded by time restraints—to search for goods on which taxes had not been paid.
+James Otis famously challenged the writs in a Boston court.
+Although he lost, some such as John Adams attribute this legal battle as the spark that led to the Revolutionary War.
+Both controversies helped support the idea that a person’s home is their castle, not easily invaded by the government.

-To the extent that a warrant is required in theory before police can search, there are so many exceptions that in practice warrants rarely are obtained.
-Police can search automobiles without warrants, they can detain people on the street without them, and they can always search or seize in an emergency without going to a judge.
+The government can conduct a legal search if it has a valid warrant or else an exception to the warrant requirement applies.
+Police can search cars without warrants, they can detain people on the street without them, and they can always search or seize in an emergency without going to a judge.

-The way that the Fourth Amendment most commonly is put into practice is in criminal proceedings.
-The Supreme Court decided in the mid-twentieth century that if the police seize evidence as part of an illegal search, the evidence cannot be admitted into court.
+The Fourth Amendment usually comes in court during a criminal prosecution.
+The Supreme Court has ruled that if the police seize evidence as part of an illegal search, the evidence normally cannot be admitted into court.
 This is called the “exclusionary rule.”
 It is controversial because in most cases evidence is being tossed out even though it shows the person is guilty and, as a result of the police conduct, they might avoid conviction.
 “The criminal is to go free because the constable has blundered,” declared Benjamin Cardozo (a famous judge and ultimately Supreme Court justice).
 But, responded another Supreme Court justice, Louis Brandeis, “If the government becomes the lawbreaker, it breeds contempt for the law.”

 One of the difficult questions today is what constitutes a “search”?
 If the police standing in Times Square in New York watched a person planting a bomb in plain daylight, we would not think they needed a warrant or any cause.
 But what about installing closed circuit TV cameras on poles, or flying drones over backyards, or gathering evidence that you have given to a third party such as an Internet provider or a banker?